Dolphin logo with tagline: making a difference

 Tip: Press DOLPHIN + ENTER to toggle between Forms Mode and Dolphin Cursor manually.
 Though this should not be necessary for widgets that are properly coded.

-The end result of using asstive tech to evaluate your website
+Benefits of using assistive technology to evaluate your website

-By leveraging the features of SuperNova you can simulate the experiences your customers and prospects with visual impairments will have when navigating your website.
-This provides an insight your competitors might not have into how your brand is perceived by a larger group of potential customers.
+Leveraging the features of SuperNova assistive technology enables you to simulate the experiences your customers and prospects with visual impairments have when they navigate your website.
+This can provide you with a unique insight - one your competitors might not have - into how your brand is perceived by a larger group of potential customers.

 If you use SuperNova and Dolphin ScreenReader when you write and design websites and other brand material, you are taking an 'accessibility first' approach.
 This is easier and more cost-effective than retrofitting accessibility to your site!